-Soybeans: China and EU’s secret weapon against Trump’s tariff wars?
+Soya beans: China and EU’s secret weapon against Trump’s tariff wars?

 China, in total, now faces a 104 percent tariff on all its US exports as of Wednesday.

-Will the EU and China retaliate with tariffs on soy?
+Will the EU and China retaliate with tariffs on soya?

-Both entities appear to be targeting US soy, a soft spot for Washington, considering the importance of their markets to American farmers.
+Both entities appear to be targeting US soya, a soft spot for Washington, considering the importance of their markets to American farmers.

-The EU has promised to target US goods worth up to €26 billion ($28bn) in retaliatory tariffs.
+The EU earlier promised to target US goods worth up to €26 billion ($28bn) in retaliatory tariffs.
+A draft of the full list was leaked earlier but has not officially been released.

-While those tariffs are expected to be enforced in phases, one of the products on the EU’s list is soy.

-The bloc will vote on a surcharge of up to 25 percent on a list of targeted goods on Wednesday, with no opposition expected.
+On Wednesday, the bloc voted on a surcharge of up to 25 percent on the list of targeted goods.
 A first set of tariffs will be enforced from April 15.

+While those tariffs are expected to be enforced in phases, one of the products on the EU’s list is soya.

-Meanwhile, US soy exports to China, its biggest market, are also facing a battering.
-China had earlier honed in on US food products, slapping a 15 percent duty on commodities like chicken, wheat and corn, while imposing a 10 percent levy on soybeans, meat and other farm exports.
+Meanwhile, US soya exports to China, its biggest market, are also facing a battering.
+China had earlier honed in on US food products, slapping a 15 percent duty on commodities like chicken, wheat and corn, while imposing a 10 percent levy on soya beans, meat and other farm exports.

-On Saturday, China placed an additional 34 percent on all US goods, bringing the surcharge on soy, in particular, to 44 percent.
+On Saturday, China placed an additional 34 percent on all US goods, bringing the surcharge on soya, in particular, to 44 percent.
 A further 50 percent hike on all US goods will take effect on Thursday, Beijing has announced.

-That means American soybeans will now face 94 percent tariffs in China.
+That means American soya beans will now face 94 percent tariffs in China.

-Experts say China can afford to gamble with soy because it has increasingly turned to Brazil for its soy imports since 2017 when the first trade war began during Trump’s first administration.
+Experts say China can afford to gamble with soya because it has increasingly turned to Brazil for its soya imports since 2017 when the first trade war began during Trump’s first administration.

-US soy exports to China have fallen in the time since, while Brazil now holds more than half of the market share.
-In 2024, Brazil exported $36.6bn worth of soy to China while the United States exported $12.1bn worth of soy.
+US soya exports to China have fallen in the time since, while Brazil now holds more than half of the market share.
+In 2024, Brazil exported $36.6bn worth of soya to China while the United States exported $12.1bn worth of soya.

-How are US soy farmers reacting?
+How are US soya farmers reacting?

-American soy farmers have urged Trump to remove tariffs on China, the EU, and other top markets like Mexico.
+American soya farmers have urged Trump to remove tariffs on China, the EU, and other top markets like Mexico.
 Most have emphasised China’s importance to US farmers.

-“China bought 52 percent of our (soybean) exports in 2024,” the American Soybean Association’s chief economist Scott Gerlt told the AFP news agency.
+“China bought 52 percent of our (soya bean) exports in 2024,” the American Soybean Association’s chief economist, Scott Gerlt, told the AFP news agency.
 Given the size of its purchases, China cannot easily be replaced, he added.

 Some farmers say many won’t be able to hold out for too long if the trade spat continues, as their produce would become too expensive to be competitive on the global market.

-“If this trade war lasts beyond the fall, you’re going to see farmers go out of business,” soybean farmer David Walton told US news channel ABC.
+“If this trade war lasts beyond the fall, you’re going to see farmers go out of business,” soya bean farmer David Walton told US news channel ABC.

 What could be the political implications?

-The war on soy, and indeed, the tit-for-tat tariff row, could have deep political implications.
+The war on soya, and indeed, the tit-for-tat tariff row, could have deep political implications.

 So far, Trump has issued the policies as executive decrees, denying Congress the right to weigh in on the matter.